-Gary Hardiman is a Professor, School of Biological Science at Queens University.
+Gary Hardiman is a Professor, School of Biological Science at Queen’s University, Belfast.
 Gary was born in Galway, the Republic of Ireland, but spent most of his career in the U.S. where he was at UCSD, and then more recently the Medical University of South Carolina in Charleston.
 He moved back to Northern Ireland a little over a year ago, and is now affiliated with the School of Biological Sciences and the Institute for Global Food Security.
 He is a professor in the school and holds a chair in systems biology in the institute.
 His research centers around multi-omics data analysis across a variety of different topics: from cancer to climate change, to addiction.

 Gary began using Advaita’s iPathwayGuide at the Medical University of South Carolina (MUSC).
 He knew of Advaita from array work that was done a while back and was impressed with the founder and the company.
 When he moved back to Ireland, he decided to bring iPathwayGuide with him.
 He says: “What I really like about Advaita compared to other tools that are out there is that Advaita is far superior to anything else I’ve seen.
 Your data gets uploaded, gets analyzed up on the cloud, and then you can actually share the results of that with anyone anywhere on the planet.
 And that’s very, very nice because it means you’re not hunched over one physical computer in a defined location or you’re not doing it with complex licensing so that other people can see the analysis.
 For me, that was key.
 Because even though I’m in Belfast, I’m back and forth to the U.S. very frequently.
 I still have a lot of grants back in the U.S. that I’m involved with, research going on over there that I’m involved with, so I need to be able to interact and share data with people.
 Advaita really facilitates this.”